pieter-degroote/UltimateKEYS-testing/README.md

 See the files **`UltimateKEYS CE - YYYY-MM-DD.ahk`** and **`UltimateKEYS SW CE - YYYY-MM-DD.ahk`**.

-A test version allowing faster access to letters with a circumflex accent (â, ê, î, ô, û), at the cost of the removal of some dead keys (which is useful for French and accented English).
+A test version allowing faster access to letters with a circumflex accent (â, ê, î, ô, û), at the cost of removing some dead keys (which is useful for French and accented English).

 ## For official releases, please see :